TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The Mercado Boqueria

-The Mercado Boqueria, a city tourist site itself, was a short walk away.
-We followed Teresa through the plaza and down c/Boquerie to the Ramblas keeping sight of her green shopping trolley as closely as gulls after a fishing boat.
+The Mercado Boqueria, a city tourist site, was a short walk away.
+We followed Teresa through the plaza and down c/Boquerie to the Ramblas, keeping sight of her green shopping trolley as closely as gulls after a fishing boat.

-Almost any travel book on Barcelona mentions this market, and with good reason.
-We stood at the entrance with its cut glass arch set a bit back from the busy Ramblas.
+Almost any travel book in Barcelona mentions this market and with good reason.
+We stood at the entrance with its cut glass arch set back from the busy Ramblas.
 Teresa gave us the background.
 It was the site of a convent of Carmelite nuns that had burnt down in 1835.
-This opened up space and the area was taken over by meat vendors first; it was a boquerie Catalan, or something like butcher’s area.
-Soon other vendors of every kind joined them selling fresh fish, fruits and vegetables, mushrooms, etc.
+This opened up space, and meat vendors first took over the area; it was a Boqueria Catalan or something like a butcher's area.
+Soon, other vendors of every kind joined them, selling fresh fish, fruits and vegetables, mushrooms, etc

-It was recognized by the city in 1836 and covered in 1914.
+The city recognized it in 1836 and covered it in 1914.
 It is the largest covered market area in Spain.
-The market is not for the light hearted: you will see whole suckling pings, brains, tripe, and skinned sheep heads.
+The market is not for the light-hearted: You will see whole suckling pings, brains, tripe, and skinned sheep heads.
 You look at your lunch differently after you have looked it in the eye.

-Tomatoes figured in two of our dishes and Teresa lost no time leading us to a stall with big ones, small ones, very ripe ones, mature ones — even yellow and wrinkled ones.
-She told us that since Catalans eat everything, they like to have a bit of variety.
+Tomatoes figured in two of our dishes, and Teresa wasted no time, leading us to a stall with big, small, very ripe, mature, even yellow and wrinkled tomatoes.
+She told us that since Catalans eat everything, they like a bit of variety.

 Teresa was a regular in the market and stopped and chatted with the well-dressed and coiffed woman behind most of the fields of ice and fish or mounds of veggies.
-A school of shiny bright-eyed fish stared up from the ice; almost all from the Mediterranean ocean a few kilometers away.
-Perhaps the fish were caught from Galicia very early that morning and expressed to Barcelona.
-Some of the fish still had hooks and bits of line in their mouths.
-We got calamari from Toni at Mariscos Pi where the language shifted to Gallego.
+A school of shiny, bright-eyed fish stared up from the ice, almost all from the Mediterranean ocean a few kilometers away.
+Perhaps the fish were caught from Galicia early that morning and expressed to Barcelona.
+Some fish still had hooks and bits of line in their mouths.
+We got calamari from Toni at Mariscos Pi, where the language was shifted to Gallego.

-Shell fish, cheese, rice (bomba rice from Valencia).
+Shellfish, cheese, rice (bomba rice from Valencia).
 Our New Yorker commented on the size of a flounder.
-Our Australian said that where he came from they used fish that size for bait.
+Our Australian said that where he came from, they used to fish that size for bait.

-Shopping done, all on a cash basis and not expensive, we went back to the school.
+We had already done our shopping, which was all done in cash and was not expensive, so we went back to the school.

 The Role of the Potato